Published On: Mar 24 2014 10:51:16 AM CDTUpdated On: Mar 03 2016 08:31:16 AM CST

 The debris found on the remote western Indian Ocean island of Reunion on July 29, 2015, was called "a very significant development" in the search for Flight 370.
 Investigators believe the plane went down in the southeastern Indian Ocean, and searchers have been looking for the bulk of the plane at the bottom of the ocean off western Australia.
 Officials say Reunion is within the range of where debris from the missing plane could have drifted.

-The debris is the first physical piece of evidence discovered in the search.
+The debris was the first physical piece of evidence discovered in the search until independent searchers found more debris on March 2, 2015.